-Up until now, vaccines have contained either a weakened or inactivated version of a particular disease, or a portion of the disease which tricks your body into developing an immune response without actually making you sick.
-For example, the chicken pox vaccine contains an extremely weak version of the varicella virus.
+Up until now, vaccines have contained either a weakened or inactivated version of a particular disease or a portion of the disease which tricks your body into developing an immune response without actually making you sick.
+For example, the chickenpox vaccine contains an extremely weak version of the varicella virus.
 By contrast, the pertussis vaccine contains purified pieces of the disease, rather than the whole germ that has been weakened or inactivated.
-These weak or incomplete versions of disease don’t make your body sick, but provide enough foreign disease material to trigger your immune system into developing antibodies against the disease.
+These weak or incomplete versions of the disease don’t make your body sick but provide enough foreign disease material to trigger your immune system into developing antibodies against the disease.
 This allows your immune cells to recognize and fight full-strength diseases before they make you sick.
 Let's just take a moment to recognize how amazing that is.

 The COVID-19 vaccines are a “new type” of vaccine